 Kingdom A&S Collegium

-Event Times: Event & Class Registration will open at 8:30 am and the site will close at 6:00 pm
+Event Times: Event & Class Registration will open at 9:00 am on Saturday and 9:00 am on Sunday.

 Make Your Original A&S Written Material Available to Others…